eman-cickusic/gcp-cicd-demo/README.md

 ```

 The GitHub Actions workflow will automatically:
+- Run comprehensive security scans (SAST, dependency check, container scan)
+- Block deployment if critical vulnerabilities are found
 - Run tests
-- Build and push the Docker image
+- Build and push the Docker image (only if security checks pass)
-- Deploy to Cloud Run
+- Deploy to Cloud Run with secure configuration
 - Make the application publicly accessible

 ### Manual Deployment